balancer/docs/docs/reference/contracts/apis/managed.md

 emit MustAllowlistLPsSet(bool mustAllowlistLPs)
 ```

 Enables or disables the LP allowlist.
+If a LP has already joined the pool and the allowlist is later turned on, that user will still be able to exit.
 This is a permissioned function that can only be called by an authorized address set by the `owner`.
 Implemented in `ManagedPoolSettings`.

 ## AUM Fees